| Locally the yard name was shortened to the

 After crossing Main Street, the tracks went east down

-Stanley St beside the cricket ground than turned to
+Stanley St beside the cricket ground than turned to diagonally cross

 Stanley St and cross Trafalgar St and than Logan Rd.